rccchoudhury/dw_eval/README.md

 This pipeline creates evaluation test cases by:
 1. Scraping substantive PRs from GitHub repositories
 2. Filtering PRs for technical depth and quality
-3. Generating codebase questions using Claude AI
+3. Generating codebase questions using Claude
 4. Extracting atomic facts for evaluation
 5. Collecting system answers (via Claude Code + MCP)
 6. Evaluating answers using an LLM-as-judge approach